verstatx/ror2-autosplitter-rustasr/README.md

 auto-splitting-v2 API.
 Adapted from the RiskOfRain2.asl.
 Rewrite in rust to use the WIP ASR crate with mono runtime support.

+The `fast-reset-detection` branch detects resets more quickly than the regular branch.
+Runners can know when to reset before the first stage fully loads, which is before the original timer starts, and that causes the reset to be skipped.
+This branch works around the problem by starting the timer a little earlier (identical to previous versions' start timing with the -0.56s offset), and compensates by pausing at 0:00 until the start condition matches the original timer's start condition.
+The downside to this method is that the "Real Time" of the timer will include the paused time at the start.

+Runners will need to manually subtract 0.56s from their "Real time" when submitting runs using this branch.
+"Game Time" needs no adjustments.

 ## Building

 Make sure you have the wasm32 target installed: